asaxena012/decaCopy/README.md

 ## Upcoming Features

-- An attempt to make the text boxes draggable, so as to add a drag-drop paste functionality.
+- An attempt to auto copy the edited text
 - UI Improvements using minimal animations